shaansundar/steakhouse-blog/content/posts/2025-11-28--what-is-generative-engine-optimization.md

 ---
 title: "What is GEO?
-Complete Generative Engine Optimization Guide"
+The Best Guide to Generative Engine Optimization"
 slug: what-is-generative-engine-optimization
 excerpt: "Discover how GEO is transforming content strategy by optimizing for AI systems like ChatGPT, Claude, and Perplexity instead of traditional search engines."
 tags: